 June – September

-Rafting season in the Rocky Mountains begins each spring when the snow melts off the mountains and into the nearby rivers.
+Rafting season in the Rocky Mountains begins each spring when the snow melts off of the mountains and into the nearby rivers.
 Typically, rafting season runs early June through early September, but depending on snowfall over the winter and precipitation throughout the summer, the rafting season can extend beyond that or be shorter during a dry year.
 Call raft companies ahead of your trip or visit the Welcome Center for the latest update on river conditions and guided tour availability.

+Yes!
 Whitewater rafting is one of the best-kept secrets in Breckenridge and it isn’t just for thrill seekers.
-Trips can be customized by age, ability level, and sense of adventure.
-From adrenaline junkies looking for huge waves and pounding hearts to those looking for a relaxing float trip that showcases scenery, solitude, wildlife, and history; there’s a rafting experience that’s perfect for your group.
+Trips can be customized by age, ability level and sense of adventure.
+From adrenaline junkies looking for huge waves and pounding hearts to those looking for a relaxing float trip that showcases scenery, solitude, wildlife and history; there’s a rafting experience that’s perfect for your group.

-While you can’t raft in Breckenridge, Colorado it is the perfect basecamp to kick-off any rafting trip.
-It’s such a great spot that many rafting companies offer shuttles to pick you up and take you to the rapids.
+While you can’t actually raft right in Breckenridge, Colorado, it’s the perfect basecamp to kick-off any whitewater rafting trip.
+Many companies even offer shuttles to and from the rapids, making going car-free in Breckenridge easy.
 The two most popular locations to raft near Breckenridge are Brown’s Canyon and Clear Creek Canyon, just a close drive away.

 A trip down Browns Canyon National Monument is a fun and thrilling rafting adventure.
 This is a moderate level whitewater trip with spectacular mountain views.
 This trip is great for beginners, families and experienced rafters alike.
-If you are looking for something more challenging, the Numbers section is a technical stretch of the Arkansas River, and is widely considered just about the best Class IV run in the state of Colorado.
+If you’re looking for something a bit more challenging, the Numbers section is a technical stretch of the Arkansas River, and is widely considered just about the best Class IV run in the state of Colorado.
 Rafting companies servicing Browns Canyon are based out of Buena Vista, about 1 hour from Breckenridge.

-This conveniently located II-IV whitewater stretch has become an afternoon playground for those traveling between Denver and Breckenridge.
-Families with small children to those experienced whitewater thrill seekers will find something for everyone just off I-70 in Clear Creek Canyon.
+Clear Creek is a conveniently located II-IV whitewater stretch that has become an afternoon playground for those traveling between Denver and Breckenridge.
+Families with small children to those experienced whitewater thrill seekers will find something for everyone just off I-70 in Clear Creek Canyon near Idaho Springs.

 The Blue River

 The Blue River is the closest rafting location to Breckenridge, just 30 minutes away near Silverthorne.
 This section of the Blue leads you through the Eagles Nest Wilderness Area where you will find breathtaking mountain views.
 This is a great trip for all ability levels and is perfect for a half-day adventure.

-The most popular trips are half-day and full-day trips though longer and shorter trips are available.
-Half-day trips typically comprise of two hours on the river while full day trips are four hours and include a riverside lunch.
+The most popular trips are half-day and full-day trips, though longer and shorter trips are available.
+Half-day trips typically comprise of two-three hours on the river while full day trips are four-five hours and usually include a riverside lunch.
 While what’s for lunch differs between rafting companies – and can be the deciding factor on which company to choose – you should expect to end lunch well fed.